The Catlins – Guide for Backpackers

 The most northern part of the Catlins, Kaka Point is a small settlement with a cafe/bar and some accommodation.
 Take the 30min Kaka Point Bush Walk to see some native birds such as the tui.
-There is also a stretch of sand beaches that are safe for swimming and surfing.
+There is also a stretch of sandy beaches that are safe for swimming and surfing.

 Kaka Point is also a good base for a trip to Nugget Point which is just 10 minutes down a scenic and winding gravel road.

 Down the road from Kaka Point is Nugget Point – named for the pointed steep headland overlooking rocks sticking out of the sea resembling gold nuggets.

 One of New Zealand’s oldest lighthouses sits on the edge of the headland, which is a quick walk from the road.
 This edge of New Zealand provides some stunning photographs and attracts plenty of wildlife too.

 Named by Dr T.M.
-Hocken in 1896 for their resemblance to the cathedrals in Europe, the Catherdral Caves are a mix of tall (30m) pointed and arched caves that can be accessed at a low tide.
+Hocken in 1896 for their resemblance to the cathedrals in Europe, the Catherdral Caves are a mix of tall (30m) pointed and arched caves that can be accessed at low tide.
 If you shout in the caves, you get cool reverberating sounds shouting back at you over and over again.